github/docs/content/actions/reference/environment-variables.md

 ### Naming conventions for environment variables

-{% note %}

-**Note:** When you set a custom environment variable, you cannot use any of the default environment variable names listed above with the prefix `GITHUB_`.
+When you set a custom environment variable, you cannot use any of the default environment variable names listed above with the prefix `GITHUB_`.
 If you attempt to override the value of one of these default environment variables, the assignment is ignored.

-{% endnote %}

 Any new environment variables you set that point to a location on the filesystem should have a `_PATH` suffix.
 The `HOME` and `GITHUB_WORKSPACE` default variables are exceptions to this convention because the words "home" and "workspace" already imply a location.